H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

 \centerline{ {\sc Part I: Interior regularity}} \addtocontents{toc}{ \textsc{ Part I: Interior regularity }}

 This first part of the article concerns interior regularity.
-Thanks to the new result of Theorem~\ref{thm:3}, which is proven in Section \ref{sect:L1byRad}, we avoid the contradiction-compactness argument of \cite{CFRS}.
+Thanks to the new result of Proposition~\ref{prop:3}, which is proven in Section \ref{sect:L1byRad}, we avoid the contradiction-compactness argument of \cite{CFRS}.

-In addition, our proof of the $W^{1,2}$ estimate of Theorem \ref{thm:2} (given in Section~\ref{sect:W12}) is more elementary than that of \cite{CFRS}, which needed the higher integrability result \eqref{eq:W12 L1 int} for $|\nabla u|$.
-While this last result was obtained through the Sobolev inequality and some estimates on each level set of the solution, we will instead use a new and simple interpolation inequality.
+In addition, our proof of the $W^{1,2}$ estimate of Proposition \ref{prop:2} (given in Section~\ref{sect:W12}) is more elementary than that of \cite{CFRS}, which needed the higher integrability result~\eqref{eq:W12 L1 int} for $|\nabla u|$.
+While this last result was obtained through the Sobolev inequality and some estimates on each level set of the solution (as presented in Section~\ref{sect:higher} below, for completeness), we will instead use a new and simple interpolation inequality.